cdot/Dive-Club-Resources/SERVER.md

 Accessing this sensor is handled by the `node-dht-sensor` npm package.
 We use GPIO 14 for this sensor.

-The sensor has a range between 20% and 90%.
+The sensor has a humidity range between 20% and 90%.
 If the reading is outside that range, the reading is marked as "dubious" as the sensor requires recalibration.

-Note that the DHT family humidity sensor is notoriously inaccurate, so it can easily be disabled when it falls out of calibration.
+Note that the DHT family humidity sensor is notoriously inaccurate, and the recalibration process is tedious, so it can easily be disabled when it falls out of calibration.

+### config.js
+The supporting class is `DHTxx`.
+The fields required for configuration are:
+* `type` the sensor type eg 11 for a DHT11
+* `gpio` the GPIO pin the sensor signal wire connected to
+* `field` the field the sensor is reading, either `temperature` or `humidity`

 ## DS18b20 sensor

 This sensor is used to measure the temperature of the 3rd stage head in the compressor.
-The standard one-wire support built in to the RPi was configured to read GPIO pin 18 by adding to `/boot/config.txt`,
+The standard one-wire support built in to the RPi can be configured to read a GPIO pin by adding to `/boot/config.txt`, thus (sensor attached to GPIO pin 18):
-thus:
 ```
 # 1-wire settings
 dtoverlay=w1-gpio,gpiopin=18